Title IX Gender/Sexual Discrimination

+An informal complaint must be written and signed by the complainant and it must set forth the specific acts, conditions or circumstances alleged to be in violation.
 Anyone with an allegation of discrimination may request an informal meeting with the school principal, unless the principal is the alleged respondent, in which case the complainant shall move to Level One – Formal Review to resolve their concerns.
 Such a meeting will be at the option of the complainant.
-If unable to resolve the issue at this meeting, the complainant may submit a written complaint to the compliance officer.
+If unable to resolve the issue at this meeting, the complainant may submit a written complaint to the Title IX coordinator.

 Level One – Formal Review

-A complaint must be written and signed by the complainant and it must set forth the specific acts, conditions or circumstances alleged to be in violation.
+A formal complaint must be written and signed by the complainant and it must set forth the specific acts, conditions or circumstances alleged to be in violation.
 The complaint must then be submitted to the compliance officer.
-For elementary students, the compliance officer is the Executive Director of Elementary Education, and for secondary students it is the Executive Director of Secondary Education.
-Both can be reached at (208) 468-4600 Ext.
+For elementary students, the Title IX Coordinator is Executive Director of Elementary Education Shelley Bonds, and for secondary students it is Executive Director of Secondary Education Steve LaBau.
+Both can be reached at (208) 468-4601 Ext.
 1080.
 Upon receipt of a complaint, the compliance officer will investigate the allegations set forth within thirty (30) calendar days.
 The school district and complainant may agree to resolve the complaint in lieu of an investigation.

-The Superintendent’s written response will state that the district either deny the allegations contained in the written complaint received by the district or implement reasonable corrective measures to eliminate any such act, condition or circumstance within the school district.
+The superintendent’s written response will state that the district will either deny the allegations contained in the written complaint received by the district or implement reasonable corrective measures to eliminate any such act, condition or circumstance within the school district.

 Such corrective measures deemed necessary will be instituted as expeditiously as possible, but no later than thirty (30) calendar days following the superintendentʹs mailing of a written response to the respondent and the complaining party, unless otherwise agreed to by the complainant.

 Level Two – Appeal to the Board of Trustees